 Weight Loss Pills Not Subject to FDA Approval

-Like all dietary supplements, Slimquick does not require approval from the FDA to be sold on the U.S. market.
-As such, some of the ingredients contained in Slimquick are not approved for human consumption, nor have they been properly tested for safety.
-NxCare and Wellnx determined that EGCG led to a reduction in appetite and weight when tested on laboratory animals, so they decided to include it as an ingredient in Slimquick.
-Unfortunately, it has recently been found that not only does EGCG not always work in humans, but it has also been linked to numerous cases of kidney and liver damage.
+Like all dietary supplements, Slimquick does not require FDA approval to be sold on the U.S. market.
+As such, some of the ingredients in Slimquick are not approved for human consumption, nor have they been appropriately tested for safety.

-Slim Quick Case Study
+Slim Quick Case Study by Wellnx Life Sciences

 In April 2012, a case study [1] published in the World Journal of Hepatology linked green tea extract, an ingredient contained in SlimQuick, to a case of liver injury sustained by a 24-year-old woman.
 According to the report, a component of green tea extract is EGCG, a substance that has been linked to liver toxicity.

-The patient presented to her doctor with symptoms including dark urine, acholic stools, right upper body pain and fatigue.
 She reported ingesting 2 SlimQuick tablets orally on an empty stomach twice daily for 3 months to train for a marathon.
 The researchers concluded that the patient’s use of SlimQuick was the likely cause of her liver damage.

 In addition to EGCG, Slimquick contains uva ursi (Arctostaphylos uva ursi, also known as Bearberry).
-One of the substances contained in uva ursi, hydroquinone, has been linked to liver damage, and should only be used for short periods - no longer than 5 days at a time.
-However, SlimQuick labels claim that the supplement can be used for up to 16 weeks.
+One of the substances in uva ursi, hydroquinone, has been linked to liver damage.

 Do I Have a Slimquick Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Slimquick lawsuits.
-We are handling individual litigation nationwide and currently accepting new Slimquick injury and death cases in all 50 states.
+The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers who focus on representing plaintiffs in Slimquick lawsuits.

 Free Slimquick Lawsuit Evaluation: If you or a loved one has been injured by Slimquick, you should contact our law firm immediately.
 You may be entitled to compensation by filing a Slimquick Suit and we can help.